“Nice” Doesn’t Book the Gig

-When auditioning you certainly want to give a good performance and leave a favorable impression.
+When auditioning you certainly want to give a good performance and leave a favorable impression lingering.
 But your demeanor needs to reach beyond merely being liked or pleasant.

 You must realize that you are there not to get something but to make something- to create something useable- and to give it away.
-Your job whether at an audition or a gig is not to receive, but to give.
+Your job whether at an audition or a gig is not to receive or take, but to give away something you make.

-Early in a career, it’s hard to see that your greatest asset is the power of your craft- the thing you make- and the confidence that gives you.
+Early in a career, it’s hard to see that your greatest asset is the power of your craft- the thing you make- and the confidence that gives you is.
 That is what people hire- your power to create and your ability to inspire confidence from that.

 They are not interested in hiring your capacity for being polite, deferential or even thankful.
 And don’t send them a Hallmark card afterwards.

 There is power in that.

-That is what they really want to hire- a confident creator who is smart, engaging, who listens, then makes something incredible, irresistible, thoughtful, funny, daring, surprising— then confidently exits.
+That is what they really want to hire- a confident creator who is smart, engaged, who listens, then conjures something on the spot appropriately incredible, irresistible, thoughtful, funny, daring, surprising— then confidently exits.

 When you come to see that you are there to give rather than to get- and that the pros hiring you see it this way as well- the entire game changes- in your (and everyone else’s) favor.

-It’s a profound “paradigm shift,” and it completely changes how you work and how you engage with those looking to possibly hire you.
+It’s a profound “paradigm shift,” that completely changes how you work and how you engage with those looking to possibly hire you.
 It improves the workflow of your career as well!